RUNG5445/Dashboard-Website/README.md

-# Dashboard Website for Monitoring Humidity, Temperature, and Container Location using Django
+# Dashboard Website for Monitoring Humidity, Temperature, and Container using Django

 This project aims to develop a comprehensive dashboard website that enables real-time monitoring of humidity, temperature, and the position of containers.
 The dashboard will be built using the Django framework, which provides a robust and scalable foundation for web development.